 Associate Degree Specialization in Medical Technology and Healthcare Systems

-Earn Your Degree in As Little as 16 Months1
+Earn Your Degree in as Little as 16 Months1

 Understand the design of medical equipment with DeVry University’s Associate in Engineering Technology with a specialization in Medical Technology and Healthcare Systems.
 This specialization, anchored by our Tech Core curriculum, includes an embedded Engineering Technology Certificate – Medical Technology and Healthcare Systems specialization.
 Additionally, this Associate degree stacks into our Bachelor’s in Engineering Technology allowing you to apply your earned credits toward the next degree level at DeVry at your pace**.

-Get to Know Our Medical Technology and Healthcare Systems Specialization
+Get To Know Our Medical Technology and Healthcare Systems Specialization

 The online Associate in Engineering Technology with a Medical Technology and Healthcare Systems specialization can help you develop your knowledge of modern medical instrumentation, medical imaging technology and telemedicine systems.
 From computer tomography (CT) to position emission tomography (PET), you will put everything you learn together as you design a new ICU for your Medical Instrumentation course project.